harrycresswell/harry/content/writing/de-googling.md

 By using Brave you can collect [Brave rewards](https://brave.com/brave-rewards/https://brave.com/brave-rewards/) and the Basic Attention Token (BAT).
 In other words, you get paid to use the browser.

+**27th May 2024**: Following a conversation with [Luke](https://www.lkhrs.com/), who pointed me in the direction of [Chrome is bad](https://chromeisbad.com/), I’ve since dropped Chrome entirely.
+I’m yet to settle on a replacement, so currently find myself using a combination of Brave, Librewolf and Safari.
+I use [Firefox Focus](https://www.mozilla.org/en-GB/firefox/browsers/mobile/focus/) for iOS.

 ### Google Drive &#8594; Sync